 The major advantage I noticed as I started to incorporate yoga into my work life was that I felt less tired throughout the day.
 It gave me the opportunity to take time to refresh my brain.
 I stare at a photo of Bora Bora and those huts over the water or I close my eyes and take a nice 5-minute break.
 The positivity leaves me energized and better able to handle my day.

 When I quiet my mind, I am reminded of things I need to do.
 I add them to a written list so that I can leave them behind and relax once more.

 I was surprised that this app speaks to you when you click a pose, offering tips on how to achieve the pose.
 While it’s nice to have these explanations, it is a bit frustrating, since it is meant to be used in the work place and might disturb nearby coworkers.
-I work from my home so this wasn’t a problem for me, but if you work in an office, you will want to use some earbuds, or spend time with this app, learning he poses outside of the office .
+I work from my home so this wasn’t a problem for me.
+However, if you work in an office, you will want to use some earbuds, or spend time with this app, learning the poses outside of the office.

 • Get visual postures and audio instruction on various poses.

 • Get reminders to not allow you to sit too long in a poor posture.